-Noam and Aviva Schalit urged the UN Human Rights Council in Geneva to pressure Hamas to free their son from captivity in Gaza.
+Captured soldier Gilad Schalit’s parents urged the UN Human Rights Council in Geneva on Monday to pressure Hamas to free their son from captivity in Gaza.

-“Hamas has done none of these things despite telling this Human Rights Council that they hold Gilad in accordance with the 3rd Geneva Convention,” said Noam.
+“Hamas has done none of these things, despite telling this Human Rights Council that they hold Gilad in accordance with the Third Geneva Convention,” said Noam.

-His son, he said, was kidnapped on June 25, 2006 from Israel’s southern border, in an area which is considered by the international community as a legal part of the State of Israel.
+His son, he said, was kidnapped on June 25, 2006 from Israel’s southern border, in an area which is considered by the international community to legally belong to the State of Israel.

 “Wounded, he was forced at gunpoint into Gaza.
 Today, almost 4 years later, he remains the prize captive of Hamas – a bargaining chip for the release of prisoners,” said Noam.

 “No one knows if he is healthy.
 No one knows where he is being held.
 He is denied the light of day.
-He is denied his basic human rights," Noam continued.
+He is denied his basic human rights,” said Noam.

-He went on to say that he and his wife were not politicians or representatives of the Israeli government.
-But he said they had the support of the European Union and the UN Secretary General.
+He explained that he and his wife were not politicians or representatives of the Israeli government.
+But he said they had the support of the European Union and the UN secretary-general.

-While in Geneva, the couple also plan to speak with the UN High Commissioner of Human Rights Navi Pillay.
+He then met with UN High Commissioner for Human Rights Navi Pillay.